Kavi-ya/FireNext/README.md

-# FireNext
-Host a Next Js web application in Firebase

----

 # **FireNext: Host Your Next.js App on Firebase**

 This comprehensive guide will walk you through the process of setting up and hosting a **Next.js** application on **Firebase**.
 In just a few steps, you’ll have your app live and running!